DV

 Quick verdict

-PYPL (PayPal Holdings Inc.) and PYPY (YieldMax PYPL Option Income Strategy ETF) are both dividend ETFs, but they take different approaches.
+PYPL (PayPal Holdings Inc.) is a stock, while PYPY (YieldMax PYPL Option Income Strategy ETF) is an ETF — they take fundamentally different approaches.

 Deep dive